kyranet/guide/guide/sapphire/first-listener.md

 # Your first listener

 Create a `listeners` folder in the same directory as your `main` file.
 Normally only one listener is defined per file, but you can also define groups of them.
-Create a `ready.js` file in your `listeners` folder, which will send a message and then edit it with the elapsed time.
-Arguments and other features are covered in other pages.
+Create a `ready.js` file in your `listeners` folder, which will listen to the ready event.

 ## Creating a listener class